Britain orders immediate moratorium on fracking due to earth tremor concerns

-But fracking, which involves extracting gas from rocks by breaking them up with water and chemicals at high pressure, is fiercely opposed by environmentalists who say it is at odds with Britain’s commitment to reach net zero carbon emissions by 2050.
+But fracking, which involves extracting gas from rocks by breaking them up with water and chemicals at high pressure, is fiercely opposed by environmentalists who say it is at odds with Britain’s commitment to reduce greenhouse gas emissions.

 Saturday’s announcement comes as Johnson gears up for an election on Dec.
 12.